 College or university?

-What is the most important lesson you have learned outside of formal education?
+What is the single most important lesson you have learned outside formal education?

 Follow your bliss (I think that’s Joseph Campbell).
 My nephew is 16.
 He loves the environment and nature.
 If you have passion, try to follow the thing you love most - however silly you think it is; however tiny.
 I’ve learned most through working and acting, because it teaches me about life.
 To earn money from something you love can only make you a happier person.
 I’m still so excited by being an actress as I get older, therefore it helps me to be happy.

 Daniela Nardini appears in Caryl Churchill’s Career Girls at the Citizens’ Theatre, Glasgow, from tomorrow